Diony17/Diony17.github.io/_pages/about.md

 Greetings!
 This is Jiwon Kim, and I'm excited to welcome you to my website :smile:

-I am currently pursuing a Ph.D. in Computer Science at Yonsei University in Seoul, South Korea.
-Also, I am a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.
+I am currently a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.

 My research interests focus on battery management systems, on-device machine learning, and energy-aware mobile systems.
 I'm proud to have published my work in top-tier conferences, such as EMSOFT, CODES+ISSS, and DAC.